Johnson & Johnson offers to pay $6.5 billion to settle talc ovarian cancer lawsuits

 Johnson & Johnson made its settlement offer as part of a bankruptcy reorganization plan for a subsidiary, LLT Management, that J&J said would give ovarian claimants three months to vote for or against the plan.

-Attorneys for the plaintiffs dismissed the settlement offer, saying "would cheat victims legitimately harmed by talc."
+While the majority of law firms support the plan, attorneys for some plaintiffs dismissed the settlement offer, saying "would cheat victims legitimately harmed by talc."

 "We believe any bankruptcy based on this solicitation and vote will be found fraudulent and filed in bad faith under the Bankruptcy Code," Andy Birchfield, head of the Mass Torts Section at the Beasley Allen Law Firm, said in a statement to CBS MoneyWatch.
 "On behalf of our clients who deserve better, we are blowing the whistle on this cynical legal tactic and will resist it at every turn."